 Do not include details that don't add to your experience as a UX designer in your portfolio.
 As a newbie, you might feel the need to include everything you've ever done to save your portfolio from looking scanty.

 However, know this; It's not about the quantity but the quality.
 For example, you can't add a graphics design you did years ago when learning design in your portfolio.

 Your UX portfolio should be precise.
 Research has revealed that 80% of recruiters spend 3 minutes or less on a candidate's portfolio.
 If you have filled your portfolio with irrelevant details, you will probably bury the good stuff, and recruiters might see the irrelevant details.

 So, make it simple, short, and straight to the point.
 For this cause, it is essential to have a complete guide for creating your UX portfolio before starting.

 Related article: The Ultimate Guide to Creating an Impressive UX Portfolio

 When you are writing your case studies, you shouldn't only tell us what you did or the results of your project.
 It is also essential to state why and how you did what you did.
 The "why" explains the problem you are trying to solve.
 It allows you to showcase your empathy as a UX designer.
 Empathy is one UX soft skill that recruiters will check.

-As a newbie, it is customary to create a perfect portfolio and make a good impression on your recruiters.
+As a newbie, creating a perfect portfolio and making a good impression on your recruiters is customary.
 However, you can fall into some traps because you are just starting.
 This article already highlights some mistakes to watch out for and avoid in creating your portfolio.